-Congress Steering Committee meet underway, likely to spell out stance on alliances
+Congress Plenary to focus on Modi govt's failures, adopt four resolutions

 Sonia had recently held a dinner for Opposition leaders at her residence which was attended by 20 political parties.

-Sources said the party will adopt four resolutions - one each on the political situation, the economic front and on the foreign affairs besides a separate one on agriculture, unemployment and poverty alleviation.
-The party will highlight its vision on each sphere and compare it with the current situation.
+"The Committee deliberated four resolutions which will be presented at the Congress plenary session in great detail.
+Various suggestions came and Congress President Rahul Gandhi has directed the chairman of these committees (working on the resolutions) to incorporate these suggestions in the resolutions," Congress communications in-charge Randeep Surjewala told reporters after the meeting.

-The plenary will begin with a meeting of the steering committee on Friday which would finalise the draft resolutions.
+"The present plenary session will be unique and new in many ways.
+It will be truly a workers plenary.
+Congress President Rahul Gandhi wants that the focus must go away from leadership to issues and ideology.
+The Congress President has desired that the focus should not be on individuals but on the way forward," he said.

-Rahuls speech on Saturday morning is expected to set the tone of plenary.
+Rahuls speech on Saturday is expected to set the tone of plenary.
 He will also make the concluding remarks.

 The session will end with an address of the Congress president, where he would set the tone for party's plan forward for the upcoming elections.
 The political resolution, the sources say, will also indicate the party's plans for forging coalitions with like-minded parties.